microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![Lakehouse contains new table from Dataflow Gen2](/5-Power%20BI/assets/Lakehouse%20contains%20new%20table%20from%20dataflow%20gen2.jpg)

-14. This table is the same as “chess_games” table that is located above in the same folder.
-The steps that are operated in Dataflow Gen2 are not necessary in this case, however, if you do more table transforms steps in Dataflow Gen2, the result will be different.
-In this course, I decided to do more table transforms steps later in Power BI Desktop Power Query Editor.
+14. This table is identical to the "chess_games" table located above within the same folder.
+The procedures executed in Dataflow Gen2 are not required in this scenario.
+Nevertheless, it's worth noting that if you perform additional table transformation steps in Dataflow Gen2, the outcome will vary.
+For this course, I have chosen to conduct further table transformation steps later within Power BI Desktop's Power Query Editor.

-15. Open Power BI Desktop and connect to pbiforbeginner Lakehouse.
-When opening Power BI Desktop, login ID has to be the same as what I used when creating Lakehouse.
+15. To access Power BI Desktop and connect to the pbiforbeginner Lakehouse, please ensure that the login ID used matches the one utilized during the creation of the Lakehouse.

 ![pbi desktop connect to lakehouse](/5-Power%20BI/assets/pbi%20desktop%20connect%20to%20lakehouse.jpg)